jbryan382/handbook/lessons/cs-api-servers-crud/index.md

 We are going to treat our games as a resource we can manage.
 We will follow these guidelines while building our API:

-- Game is the model we are going to manage
+- GameNight is the model we are going to manage
 - If an endpoint uses the GET verb we expect the endpoint to return the same resource each time and not modify it.
-NOTE: the data inside may change (e.g. we may update the address, or date) but the resource, the Game Night, is still the same.
-When we say "the same resource" we don't mean the contents, but rather the concept (the Game Night with ID 1)
+NOTE: the data inside may change (e.g. we may update the address, or date) but the resource, the GameNight, is still the same.
+When we say "the same resource" we don't mean the contents, but rather the concept (the GameNight with ID 1)
 - If an endpoint uses POST/PUT/DELETE it will modify the resource in some way.
-- POST will modify the "list of all games" resource by adding a new Game.
+- POST will modify the "list of all games" resource by adding a new GameNight.
 - PUT will modify a specific game by supplying new values
 - DELETE will modify a specific game by removing it from the "list of all games"